AdventHealth Hendersonville: Partnerships and sponsorships

 In early August 2018, Park Ridge Health created a partnership with Wake Forest Baptist Medical Center to allow their physicians to fill job openings at Park Ridge Health.
 The partnership was created due to more patients at the hospital.

 In early July 2023, AdventHealth Hendersonville announced a partnership with Mountain Area Pregnancy Services.
 At the MAPS location in Asheville, their clients will be able to see an AdventHealth certified nurse-midwife.

 In late October, AdventHealth Hendersonville announced that it was sponsoring the Ecusta Trail.
-The 19.4 miles biking/hiking trail is being constructed on an old railroad track that had been owned by Norfolk Southern Railway between Hendersonville and Brevard, North Carolina.
+The 19.4 mile biking/hiking trail is being constructed on an old railroad track that had been owned by Norfolk Southern Railway between Hendersonville and Brevard, North Carolina.

 Awards and recognitions

-The hospital has received a grade A from the Leapfrog Group sixteen straight times in a row from 2016 to 2024.
+The hospital received a grade B from the Leapfrog Group in fall 2013 and spring 2014.
+It received a grade A from fall 2014 to spring 2015, and again from November 2016 to May 2026.

-It was the only hospital in western North Carolina to receive the Top General Award in 2021.
-It received the award again in 2022 and 2023.
+In 2021, it was the only hospital in western North Carolina to be designated a top hospital by The Leapfrog Group.
+It was recognized again in 2022 and 2023.

+In 2024, AdventHealth Hendersonville received a 5-star rating from the Centers for Medicare & Medicaid Services.